Pros

 Advantages of the American Express Green Card

-Those bonus points, which new cardholders can earn by spending $2,000 in the first 6 months, are worth an average of $347 when redeemed through American Express Membership Rewards.
-On average, credit cards offering an initial bonus in the form of points or miles give roughly 31,338 (worth around $230).
+Those bonus points, which new cardholders can earn by spending $3,000 in the first 6 months, are worth an average of $402 when redeemed through American Express Membership Rewards based on our calculations.
+On average, credit cards offering an initial bonus in the form of points or miles give roughly 29,788 (worth around $231).

-So, based on initial points alone, Amex Green’s welcome bonus figures to be a bit better than average.
+So, based on initial points alone, Amex Green’s welcome bonus offer figures to be better than average.
 Fortunately for applicants who time things right, bonus points might not be the only thing in your welcome wagon.
+You can also earn 20% back on eligible travel and transit purchases made during the first 6 months, up to $200 back in the form of a statement credit.

-Amex Green gives 3 points per $1 spent on all travel-related purchases as well as all purchases made at restaurants (including takeout and delivery in the U.S.) around the world.
+Amex Green gives 3 points per $1 spent on all travel-related purchases as well as all purchases made at restaurants around the world (including takeout and delivery in the U.S.).
 That works out to about 2.31% cash back, on average.

-Travel includes everything from airfare and hotel reservations to ridesharing, tolls and public transit, whether booked directly with a travel provider or through a third-party travel comparison website.
-And unlike some other Amex cards’ dining rewards, restaurants outside the U.S. are eligible for bonus points, too.
+Travel includes everything from airfare and hotel reservations to cruises and car rentals, whether booked directly with a travel provider or through a third-party travel comparison website.
+Transit purchases (including trains, taxi, rideshare services, tolls, buses, and subways) also yield 3 points per $1 spent.

 Annual Travel Credits